-Q1: Why does Amanda escape into the dreamy world of mermaids, fairies and orphans?
+Q1.
+Why does Amanda escape into the dreamy world of mermaids, fairies, and orphans?
 Does she find any solace there?

-Q2: Amanda did not agree with the restrictions put on her.
+Q2.
+Amanda did not agree with the restrictions put on her.
 Give two reasons to support the statement.

-(i) Desire for Freedom from Constant Nagging: Amanda's parents continuously nagged her about her behavior, imposing numerous restrictions on what she should or shouldn't do.
-These constant reprimands made Amanda feel stifled and unhappy, as she believed she was not allowed to enjoy her freedom or make her own choices.
-The persistent control over her actions led her to feel trapped, unable to express herself freely or live as she wished.
-This longing for freedom is evident in her frustration with the never-ending list of do's and don'ts imposed by her parents.
+Ans: Amanda did not agree with the restrictions placed on her for several reasons.
+Firstly, she had a strong desire for freedom from her parents' nagging.
+They imposed numerous rules about her behaviour, which made her feel stifled and unhappy.
+Amanda believed she was not allowed to enjoy her freedom or make her own choices.
+This persistent control over her actions left her feeling trapped, unable to express herself or live as she wished.
+Her frustration with the endless list of do's and don'ts clearly illustrates her longing for independence.

-Q3: How does the repeated use of the name 'Amanda' influence the overall tone of the poem?
+Q3.
+How does the repeated use of the name 'Amanda' influence the overall tone of the poem?

 Q4.
 Bringing up teenagers can be both a challenge and fun.
 How far do you agree?
 Express your views with reference to Amanda’s life.

-Q5: What picture do you form of Amanda’s mother/parents after reading the poem ‘Amanda’?
+Q5.
+What picture do you form of Amanda’s mother/parents after reading the poem ‘Amanda’?

 30 videos|419 docs|58 tests